HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_delivery_webpagetemplate_about.md

 -   **Portal User Interface** \> **Page Templates**
 -   **Portal User Interface** \> **Manage Pages** \> **Content Root** \> **Hidden Pages**

 When you create a web content page template, you define the layout, style, and contents of any web content page that is created from the template.
-Web content page templates have all the same flexibility and customization features as a standard portal page or portal page template.
+Web content page templates have all the same flexibility and customization features as a standard DX page or DX page template.
 You can do common tasks like adding content with portlets, changing the style of the page, or changing the layout of objects on the page.
 By using viewers with other portlets in a web content page template, you can create pages that support a wide range of user goals.
 Likewise, you can rely on only viewers and create a website that is primarily composed of information in your web content system.

 As with standard page templates, you can create web content pages from a web content page template: